 3 – United Way

-United Way is in third position in our List of Top 8 Charitable Organizations in United States of America.
+United Way is in the third position in our List of top 8 charity organizations in the USA.
 For more than 125 years, United Way has evolved to meet the needs of the times.
 Today, the world needs United Way more than ever.

 United Way goes beyond temporary fixes to create lasting change in communities around the world.
 By bringing people and organizations together around innovative solutions, they impact millions of lives every year.